vivrao01/Banking-Management-System/README.md

 # Banking-Management-System

-This is a Banking Management System built using the concepts of Object Oriented Programming &amp; Data Structures.
+This is a Banking Management System built using the concepts of Object Oriented Programming and Data Structures.
 The following data structures have been implemented in this project; LinkedList, Queues.

 The following programming templates have been used to create the program: